Free Yoga Therapy Resources for Veterans and Servicemembers

 Yoga Nidra, a guided resting practice that helps to calm the nervous system and achieve deep relaxation in a short period of time, is a favorite practice for many veterans coping with PTSD.
 Available in the Give Back Yoga Foundation online store for $15.95, or as an MP3 download for $9.95.

 Master teachers Patty Townsend and Rod Stryker guide students through powerful physical relaxation, breath awareness and visualization techniques.
 Available in the Give Back Yoga Foundation online store for $15.

 Here’s what Sue Lynch and fellow veteran Hugo Patrocinio have to say about how yoga helped them find relief from their symptoms of PTSD:

-A growing number of veterans and healthcare professionals are discovering that the age-old practice of yoga and meditation offers an effective way to deal with the physical and emotional pain of post-traumatic stress disorder, major depression and traumatic brain injury.
-Yoga is far more than an exercise program – it’s a full mind-body discipline that can improve the life of every veteran, from World War II vets to service members just returning home from Iraq and Afghanistan.
+A growing number of veterans and healthcare professionals are discovering the age-old practice of yoga and meditation as an effective way to deal with the physical and emotional pain of post-traumatic stress disorder, major depression, traumatic brain injury and more.
+Yoga is far more than an exercise program – it’s a full mind-body discipline that can improve the life of every veteran.

 Clinical studies show that yoga can help veterans: